Research Robots Humanoid Applications Industries Technology Contact

 How It Works

-The fundamental operation of a Hall Effect Current Sensor relies on the magnetic field generated by current flowing through a primary conductor.
-In an AGV application, this conductor is typically the main power wire leading to the drive motors.
+At its core, a Hall Effect Current Sensor works by detecting the magnetic field from current in the main power wire to your drive motors.

-As current flows, it generates a magnetic flux proportional to the amperage.
-A semiconductor plate (the Hall element) is positioned perpendicular to this field.
-When a bias current runs through the plate, the magnetic field exerts a Lorentz force on the charge carriers, pushing them to one side.
+As the current flows, it creates a magnetic field scaled to the amps.
+A semiconductor plate (the Hall element) sits right across from it.
+Run a bias current through the plate, and the magnetic field’s Lorentz force shoves the charges to one side.

 Real-World Applications